 Researchers estimate that by combining coconut husks with recycled plastics they could cut oil consumption by 2 to 4 million barrels and CO2 emissions by 450,000 tons annually.
 Beside fighting climate change and cutting oil dependence, the project also provides local coconut farmers, who commonly struggle with limited means, with an additional source of income.
 Instead of disposing of the husks, farmers would be able to sell them and, according to estimates, potentially double their annual earnings.

 6. At The Crossroads Of Sustainability

-In 2016 the estimated worldwide market value for coconut water alone was estimated at $2.2 billion, an almost 300% increase in just five years.
-This explosion in coconut demand means that there is a growing potential for the exploitation of farmers and their land as well.
+Coconut water is in high demand!
+With that, there is a growing potential for the exploitation of farmers and their land.
 This means the efforts of consumers and producers to make sure that their coconuts are cultivated in ethical and sustainable ways.
-As the market for coconut products continues to grow and spread throughout a rapidly changing world, companies with fair and sustainable relationships with farmers and their families will have a tremendous amount of power in the industry.
+Companies with fair and sustainable relationships with farmers and their families will have a tremendous amount of power in the industry.